 Examples of A Balanced Parenting Style with Limits and Responsiveness

 - “I understand you want to jump off the table, but it isn’t safe.
 Let’s find something else you can jump off of”.

 - “Yes, you can have screen time.
 When that time is up — it’s up.
 I hear that you feel upset about that.
 I don’t like turning off my show either.”

-In these examples, there are clear boundaries or limits — not jumping off the table, turning off the screen, time to go.
+In these examples, there are clear boundaries or limits for children’s behavior — not jumping off the table, turning off the screen, time to go.
 The sensitive parent has set a boundary, validated their child’s feelings, and provided the start of conflict resolution.

 Sensitive or positive parenting falls within the authoritative parenting style and is a balanced approach.

-Parenting styles that are gentle or sensitive like positive parenting are often confused with permissive parenting.
+Parenting styles that are gentle or sensitive, like positive parenting, are often confused with permissive parenting.
 This is not the case.
-Effective and positive parenting is warm & respectful — and also has boundaries and limits.
+Effective and positive parenting is warm & respectful and has boundaries and limits.
 It is a balanced approach.

 What is the Best Parenting Style for You?